Ximenia americana: Flowers and fruit

 Flowering is commonly observed during dry seasons.
 The flowers are fragrant, small, coloured white, yellow-green or pink and are about 5 to 10 mm (0.2 to 0.4 in) long.
 They grow on branched inflorescences, which are either pedunculate racemose or umbelliform cymes, that are on pedicles 3-7mm long.
 Fruits are shaped globose, subglobose, drupaceous or ellipisoid, grow up to 3 cm long, have a diameter of 2.5 cm and are smooth.

 The trees produce fruit after about 3 years of growing.
 Young fruits are green but turn golden-yellow or yellow (and rarely orangish-red) as they ripen, climatic conditions do not affect their maturation.
 When ripe, the fruit has a green, juicy pulp, and one large endospermic seed, that has a small embryo and thin testa.
 The seed is woody and coloured light-yellow and grows up to 1.5 cm long with a diameter of 1.2 cm, and has about 60% oil content.
 The fruit is "refreshing" when eaten and is said to have "an almond-acid taste".
 The seeds are then dispersed by animals that eat the fruit.

-Ximenia americana is similar to the plant Ximenia caffra, another species in the Ximenia family.
-However, X. americana's leaves and fruits are smaller than X. caffra's making it easy to distinguish between the two.
-X. americana also bears several flowers on inflorescences that are branched whereas the flowers in X. caffra are borne in tufts or singularly, marking another difference between both of these species.
+Ximenia americana is similar to the plant Ximenia afra, another species in the Ximenia genus.
+However, X. americana's leaves and fruits are smaller than X. afras making it easy to distinguish between the two.
+X. americana also bears several flowers on inflorescences that are branched whereas the flowers in X. afra are borne in tufts or singularly, marking another difference between both of these species.

 Phytochemistry

 Fatty acids and glycerides are abundantly available in X.americana.
-Further classes of chemical compounds found in X. americana includes alkaloids, anthraquinones, cardiac glycosides, flavonoids, glycosides, phenolic compounds, phlobatannins, quinones, saponins, tannins, and terpenoids.
+Further classes of chemical compounds found in X. americana includes alkaloids, anthraquinones, glycosides, flavonoids, glycosides, phenolic compounds, phlobatannins, quinones, saponins, tannins, and terpenoids.
 Leaves collected from X. americana in southern Niger were found to be rich in calcium, iron, magnesium, and manganese content but were also noted to be lacking protein.
 Linolenate was also detected in the leaves, along with high levels of palmitate.